-- A SCSR format that leverages the symmetries of a system matrix to further compress CSR-based data and optimize the data access for both SpMV and SpMV_T by permuting column indices. - A sorting-free blocking technique to convert SCSR to dense sub-matrices at runtime by leveraging view-level sparsity patterns of the system matrix.1 - A parallelized ART algorithm, along with the design of a transpose-free GPU kernel.2 - A prototype and performance evaluation of our approach on the NVIDIA Kepler K80 GPU, which in turn, can achieve up to 6.8, 7.2, and 5.4-fold speedups over its counterparts that use cuSPARSE, BRC, and CSR5, respectively.
+- A SCSR format that leverages the symmetries of a system matrix to further compress CSR-based data and optimize the data access for both SpMV and SpMV_T by permuting column indices. - Two blocking techniques to convert SCSR to dense sub-matrices at runtime by leveraging different level sparsity patterns of the system matrix.1 - A parallelized ART algorithm, along with the design of a transpose-free GPU kernel.2 - A prototype and performance evaluation of our approach on the NVIDIA Kepler K80 GPU, which in turn, can achieve up to 6.8, 7.2, and 5.4-fold speedups over its counterparts that use cuSPARSE, BRC, and CSR5, respectively.